-Researchers can apply to access individual census records (microdata) in a secure research facility for a specific research project, usually in order to link census records to another source of data.
+Researchers can apply to access individual census records (microdata) in a secure research facility, or through a secure remote working environment for a specific research project, usually in order to link census records to another source of data.
 The Administrative Data Research Centre (Scotland) coordinates and supports researchers’ applications for custom microdata projects.

 Researchers can only access custom microdata for research when all of the following apply:

 - The data will only be used for research purposes

 - The data may not be used for automated decision-making